 Contact trading standards if any food, drink or goods will be sold during the event - they may want to visit the event to check that traders are operating legally.
 Contact the Trading Standards Duty Officer on 01225 397653 or email@example.com.

-Tell the Food Team if any food will be served, even if it will be free.
-They can provide you some useful advice on food safety.
-Contact the Food Team on 01225 477508 or email@example.com.
+A full list of caterers should be included in your Event Management Plan, which will be shared with the Food Safety Team.
+They can provide you with some useful advice on food safety.
+You can contact the Food Safety Team on 01225 477508 or firstname.lastname@example.org.

 Think about how best to cater for the needs of those with access needs and sensory impairments when you first begin to plan your event.
 Your event should be accessible to everyone and when planning an event take steps to ensure this where reasonably practicable.
 Advice and suggestions for improving accessibility can be found on Attitude is Everything’s website.

 There are lots of things you can do to minimise the impact of your event on the environment.
 Start by following this useful advice from Waste Services on dealing with waste and recycling at your event.

 DEFRA has a helpful Sustainable Events Guide for organisers of corporate events, training and conferences.